Boroughs | Barking and Dagenham

 Barking Town Centre, IG11

 Barking Town Centre is changing fast.
 There is superb accessibility provided by the District and Hammersmith & City tube lines, London Overground and c2c national rail routes serving Barking station.
 A regeneration strategy setting out a ten-year vision was adopted in October 2020 including a food focus linked to the City of London’s famous wholesale markets moving to Dagenham Dock.
 Barking has a fascinating history and strong sense of place.
 The River Roding was central to Barking’s formation and economy but has been neglected for decades.
-The plan is for it to be restored to prominence with new homes, commercial space and an excellent public realm.
-The redevelopment of Vicarage Field Shopping Centre is a key investment opportunity.
+The riverside is being restored to prominence with new homes, commercial space, and an excellent public realm.
+The redevelopment of Vicarage Field Shopping Centre is a key investment opportunity and there are also opportunities with Be First with the transformation of the Gascoigne estate.

 Read more